Amit Shah justifies BJP’s bid to form govt in Karnataka, flays Congress for ‘portraying defeat as its victory’

 Karnataka assembly polls, held on May 12, threw up a fractured verdict, with the BJP emerged as the single-largest party in the Karnataka polls winning 104 seats.
 However, the saffron party fell short of a simple majority.

 The Congress, which finished second with 78 seats, moved swiftly and stitched an alliance with the 37-member JD(S).
 They staked claim to form the government but were not invited by the governor.

-B S Yeddyurappa, who was invited by the Governor to form the government and was sworn-in as CM, however, announced his resignation ahead of a trust vote in the Karnataka assembly, paving the way for the Governor to call a JD(S)-Congress coalition led by former Chief Minister H D Kumaraswamy to form the new government in Karnataka.
+B S Yeddyurappa, who was invited by the Governor to form the government and was sworn-in as CM, however, announced his resignation as CM ahead of a trust vote in the Karnataka assembly, paving the way for the Governor to call a JD(S)-Congress coalition led by former Chief Minister H D Kumaraswamy to form the new government in Karnataka.

 READ | Karnataka Elections 2018: BJP loses vote of overconfidence